ZPascal/container-manager-oidc-gatekeeper/README.md

 If you would like to contribute, have an improvement request, or want to make a change inside the code, please open a pull request and write unit tests.

 ## Support
 If you need support, or you encounter a bug, please don't hesitate to open an issue.

 ## Donations

-If you would like to support my work, I ask you to take an unusual action inside the open source community.
+If you want to support my work, I ask you to take an unusual action inside the open source community.
 Donate the money to a non-profit organization like Doctors Without Borders or the Children's Cancer Aid.
-I will continue to build tools because I like it and it is my passion to develop and share applications.
+I will continue to build tools because I like them, and I am passionate about developing and sharing applications.

 ## License